saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **figure_p3_det_2_001.png**: Schematic workflow showing the production of recombinant hemagglutinin (HA) using a baculovirus–insect cell expression system, including DNA recombination into a baculovirus vector, infection of insect cells in bioreactors, harvest, extraction, clarification, purification, and formulation.
-Evidence: The figure is titled 'Recombinant HA using the baculovirus–insect cell expression system for the manufacture of RIV4' and depicts insertion of the HA gene into baculovirus DNA, infection of insect cells, and downstream processing steps.
-The figure supports the claim by directly showing that Flublok (RIV4) is produced via recombinant HA expression in insect cells using a baculovirus expression vector system.
+- **figure_p3_det_2_001.png**: The figure supports the claim by directly showing that Flublok (RIV4) is produced via recombinant HA expression in insect cells using a baculovirus expression vector system.

-- **figure_p4_mrg_det_3_001.png**: A two‐panel schematic comparing native influenza HA (panel a) and recombinant HA (rHA) produced in insect cells (panel b).
-Panel a shows HA1 and HA2 subunits with sialylated complex N‐linked glycans and a cleaved fusion peptide.
-Panel b shows a single HA0 precursor with uncleaved fusion peptide and simpler paucimannosidic glycans, labeled as produced in insect cells using the baculovirus expression vector system.
-Evidence: Caption explicitly states: “Structural features of native HA expressed on influenza virus and rHA produced in insect cells using the baculovirus expression vector system.”
-The figure’s caption and labels describe rHA production in insect cells via a baculovirus expression vector system, which supports the claim that Flublok is produced using this novel platform.
+- **figure_p4_mrg_det_3_001.png**: The figure’s caption and labels describe rHA production in insect cells via a baculovirus expression vector system, which supports the claim that Flublok is produced using this novel platform.

 #### Source: CDC_Influenza_vaccines

 **Visual Evidence:**

-- **figure_p1_det_0_011.png**: Figure with four panels.
-Panel A illustrates the manufacturing process: three recombinant baculovirus expression vectors (rBEVs), each with a distinct hemagglutinin (HA) gene (H3, H1, or B), infect Sf9 insect cells, express HA protein, which is then purified and combined into a trivalent vaccine.
-Panel B shows vials of the recombinant subunit influenza vaccine.
-Panels C and D show bar charts of reactogenicity in veteran and older adult populations, respectively.
-Evidence: Panel A explicitly states that recombinant HA is expressed in Sf9 insect cells using a baculovirus expression vector system.
-Panel A directly describes the use of BEVS in insect cells to produce recombinant HA for Flublok, which supports the claim.
+- **figure_p1_det_0_011.png**: Panel A directly describes the use of BEVS in insect cells to produce recombinant HA for Flublok, which supports the claim.

 #### Source: FlublokPI